Skip to main content

 Calculate Your Number

-1. Add up your essential monthly expenses (use the list above)
+1. Add up your must-have monthly expenses (use the list above)

 2. Multiply by your target months (3, 6, or more)